johnshearing/PrivateKeyVault/README.md

   * You will be prompted for many settings which control the process.
 Accept all the defaults.
   * Finally you will be prompted to start the recording process.
   * Press the **Play** button on your phone first and then press the **Enter** key on your PrivateKeyVault.
-  * When the phone finishes playing the QR_Code display then press the **Enter** key on your PrivateKeyVault to stop the recording.
+  * When the phone finishes playing the QR_Code parade then press the **Enter** key on your PrivateKeyVault to stop the recording.
   * Next you will be asked if you want to view the recording.
 Answer **Yes**.
 This is a good check to make sure that the Vault had a good view of all the QR-Codes.
   * Next you will be asked if you want the Vault to extract text from the QR-Codes in the video.
 Answer **Yes**
   * Finally, you will be prompted for a name.
 You can accept the default (extractedTextFile.txt).